7h3v01d/jiggler/README.md

 Input Jiggler is a Python application that simulates mouse and keyboard inputs to keep your computer active, useful for preventing screen locks or simulating user activity.
 It supports random or recorded input patterns, a graphical user interface (GUI), and a command-line interface (CLI).
 The project includes hotkey support for controlling the simulation and a robust test suite.

+---

+⚠️ **LICENSE & USAGE NOTICE — READ FIRST**

+This repository is **source-available for private technical evaluation and testing only**.

+- ❌ No commercial use
+- ❌ No production use
+- ❌ No academic, institutional, or government use
+- ❌ No research, benchmarking, or publication
+- ❌ No redistribution, sublicensing, or derivative works
+- ❌ No independent development based on this code

+All rights remain exclusively with the author.
+Use of this software constitutes acceptance of the terms defined in **LICENSE.txt**.

+---

 ## Features
 - **Mouse and Keyboard Simulation**: Simulates mouse movements, clicks, and key presses (e.g., `space`, `enter`).
 - **Random Mode**: Generates random input patterns for realistic activity.